baocongchen/Design-an-A-B-Test/README.md

 - Net conversion (dmin=0.75%, baseline conversion rate=0.1093125): 27,413 clicks on "Start free trial"

-It takes too long to get 39,115 enrolls to perform A/B test, so I decide to use just gross conversion and net conversion as evaluation metrics.<br>
+It takes too long to get 39,115 enrolls (approximately 60 days if 100% of the traffic is used) to perform A/B test, so I decide to use just gross conversion and net conversion as evaluation metrics.<br>

 `Number of Pageviews = Clicks on "Start free trial" / Click-through-probability on "Start free trial"` <br>